-1. It is only in wary technical wwiting that a word can be said to represent a point.
-Generally a word represents an area, and the precise part of that area that is intended must be determined from examination of context.
-Thus a very different part of the area covered by the word "end" is involved in James 5:11 from that involved in Luke 1:33.
-Luke 1:33 reads: "And he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end."
+1) It is only in very technical writing that a word can be said to represent a point.
+Generally a word represents an area, and the precise part of that area that is intended must be datermined from examination of context.
+Thus a very different part of the area covered by the word "end is involved in James 5:11 from that involved in Luke 1:33.
+Luke 1:33 reads: "And he shall reign over the house of Jacob for ever: and of his kingdom there shall be no end."
 James 5:11 reads in part: "Ye...have seen the end of the Lord."
 If "end" in James 5:11 were taken in the sense in which it is used in Luke 1:33 the result would be nonsense.
-There are many verses in which either portion of the aura of meaning of "end" might conceivably fit, and one must seek to determine from context whether it indicates a terminus or a purpose.
+There are many verses in which either portion of the area of meaning of "end" might conceivably fit, and one must seek to determine from context whether it indicates a terminus or a purpose.
 In both of these verses the English word represents the Greek telos, so examination of the original gives no clue to the part of the area that is meant.
-A "death of god" theologian might interpret James 5:11 to mean that God is dead, on the basis of interpret James 5:11 to mean that God is dead, on the basis of the way the word "end" is used in Luke 1:33.
+A "death of god" theologian might interpret James 5:11 to mean that God is dead, on the basis of the way the word "end" is used in Luke 1:33.
 Many Scripture passages would easily show that such an interpretation would be quite out of harmony with Biblical teaching.

-In other cases one English word may overlap with various Greek words and the area of meaning of a Greek word may overlap with several Egglish words.
+In other cases one English word may overlap with various Greek words and the area of meaning of a Greek word may overlap with several English words.